ThinkR-open/fusen/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html)
 <!-- badges: end -->

-{fusen} inflates a RMarkdown file to magically create a package.
+{fusen} inflates a Rmd file to magically create a package.

-> If you know how to create a RMarkdown file, then you know how to build
+> If you know how to create a Rmd file, then you know how to build a
-> a package.
+> package.

 Indeed, this {fusen} package is a real-world example of {fusen} use as it was itself created from the `"dev_history.Rmd"` templates available